Clash at the Castle (2024)

-The 2024 Clash at the Castle, also promoted as Clash at the Castle: Scotland, was a professional wrestling pay-per-view (PPV) and livestreaming event produced by the American promotion WWE.
-It was the second Clash at the Castle event and took place on Saturday, June 15, 2024, at the OVO Hydro in Glasgow, Scotland, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
+The 2024 Clash at the Castle, also promoted as Clash at the Castle: Scotland, was a professional wrestling pay-per-view (PPV) and livestreaming event produced by the American promotion WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It was the second Clash at the Castle event and took place on June 15, 2024, at the OVO Hydro in Glasgow, Scotland.
 This was WWE's first PPV and livestreaming event to be held in Scotland.
 The event's title was in reference to the various castles in and around Glasgow.

 Five matches were contested at the event.
 In the main event, Damian Priest defeated Drew McIntyre to retain Raw's World Heavyweight Championship.
 In another prominent match, which was the opening bout, Cody Rhodes defeated AJ Styles in an "I Quit" match to retain SmackDown's Undisputed WWE Championship.

 Production

 Background

-The event was held at the OVO Hydro in Glasgow, Scotland.
+The second Clash at the Castle was held at the OVO Hydro in Glasgow, Scotland, which was WWE's first pay-per-view and livestreaming event to be held in Scotland.

 In September 2022, the American professional wrestling promotion WWE held an event in Cardiff, Wales called Clash at the Castle.
 Its title was in reference to the Cardiff Castle, located near the event's venue, the Principality Stadium.
 This was WWE's first major pay-per-view (PPV) and livestreaming event to be held in the United Kingdom since Insurrextion in 2003, and in a UK stadium since the 1992 SummerSlam.

 During the April 1, 2024, episode of Monday Night Raw, it was announced that a second Clash at the Castle would take place on Saturday, June 15, 2024.
 Its location was confirmed the next day as the OVO Hydro in Glasgow, Scotland with the event promoted as Clash at the Castle: Scotland, although with no reference to any specific castle in Glasgow and instead a general reference to the various castles in and around the city.
 This marked WWE's first PPV and livestreaming event to be held in the country as well as establishing Clash at the Castle as a recurring European event.
 It aired on PPV worldwide and the livestreaming services Peacock in the United States and the WWE Network in most international markets and featured wrestlers from the Raw and SmackDown brands.
 It was also announced that the preceding night's episode of Friday Night SmackDown would be held at the same venue.
 Tickets went on sale on April 26 with combo packages available.